Rudolph III of Burgundy: Reign

-Rudolph succeeded to the Burgundian throne upon his father's death on 19 October 993 and was crowned king in Lausanne.
+Rudolph succeeded to the throne of the Kingdom of Arles upon his father's death on 19 October 993 and was crowned king in Lausanne.
 His reign was marked with turbulence when he made attempts to confiscate several Burgundian estates.
 Unable to placate the increasingly powerful nobility, he also had to deal with encroachments of power on the part of Count Otto-William of Burgundy.

 Like his father, Rudolph approached to the German Ottonian dynasty to stabilise his rule.
 His aunt Adelaide, widow of Emperor Otto I, and her grandson Otto III actively intervened in Burgundian affairs to secure his accession to power.
 In turn, Rudolph in 1006 ceded the city of Basel to his nephew Henry II, elected king of Germany in 1002.

 Rudolph's first marriage with one Agiltrud (died 1011) remained childless.
 On 28 June 1011, he married Ermengarde, a relative of Count Humbert I of Savoy and widow of Count Rotbold II of Provence.
 Rudolph vested her with the County of Vienne and Sermorens and further large estates up to Lake Geneva.
 However, no children were born from his second marriage too.

 In 1016 King Rudolph entered into another conflict with Count Otto-William over the investiture of the archbishop of Besançon.
 He and Emperor Henry II met in Strasbourg where Henry succeeded in negotiating Rudolph to name him as his successor.
 Henry marched against Otto-William and the Burgundian nobles quickly submitted.
-Henry's right of succession was confirmed at a 1018 diet in Mainz, however, upon his death in 1024, the question appeared again unsettled.
+Henry's right of succession was confirmed at a 1018 diet in Mainz; however, upon his death in 1024, the question appeared again unsettled.
 Henry's Salian successor, King Conrad II occupied Basel and also began to negotiate with Rudolph to become his heir.
 Rudolph was present at Conrad's imperial coronation at Easter 1027 and in August an inheritance contract was concluded.
 This agreement was contested by Rudolph's nobles, Counts Odo II of Blois and Reginald I of Burgundy.

-Rudolph died in 1032, at the age of 61, with no surviving issue.
+Rudolph died in 1032, at the age of 61, with no surviving legitimate issue.
 He was buried in Lausanne Cathedral.
 Conrad II then claimed the Kingdom of Burgundy and incorporated it in the Holy Roman Empire.

+Rudolph's only attested illegitimate offspring, Hugo, was elected Bishop of Lausanne in 1018 or 1019 and served in this capacity until his death on 31 August 1037.
+He does not seem to have aspired to succeed his father in the kingship, and had attended on Emperor Henry II in 1019.
+On his death, Bishop Hugo was buried in Lausanne Cathedral next to his father, King Rudolph.